Max Branning: 2006–2021

 Max returns, and discovers Tanya is now dating his younger brother Jack Branning (Scott Maslen).
 Max tries to separate them by attempting to buy the house, seducing Jack's ex-girlfriend Ronnie Mitchell (Samantha Womack), and planning to frame Jack for a crime he did not commit.
 Jack abducts Max and forces him to stay away, after which Max and Tanya kiss.
-Later that evening, he is the victim of a hit-and-run which Tanya confesses to and is arrested.
-However, Lauren admits that she was driving the car and turns herself in to the police.
+Later that evening, he is the victim of a hit-and-run he is hospitalized with a broken leg and has to have a splenectomy.
+Tanya confesses to and is arrested, However, Lauren admits that she was driving the car and turns herself in to the police.
 Tanya is released and Lauren goes into care.
 She is found not guilty of attempted murder but guilty of grievous bodily harm and decides to go home.
 Max and Tanya start a secret relationship and Tanya later allows Max to move back in.
 Max gets into debt and starts conning people with false insurance claims, including Phil Mitchell (Steve McFadden), Heather Trott (Cheryl Fergison), Ian Beale (Adam Woodyatt) and Masood Ahmed (Nitin Ganatra).
 However, he is found out and debt collectors arrive and take his assets.
 Once the extent of Max's debts, lies and cons become clear, Tanya leaves with Lauren and Oscar but Abi stays.
 Max sinks into depression and sends Abi to live with her mother.
 Max and Bradley decide to go into business together and Roxy Mitchell (Rita Simons) rents the car lot to them.
 After Archie Mitchell's (Larry Lamb) murder on Christmas Day 2009, Max discovers that Bradley punched Archie because he raped Stacey, thinking that he is also the father of her baby.
 When the police come for Bradley two months later, Max helps him and Stacey flee but the police chase him to a rooftop where he stumbles and falls to his death.
 As Max and Stacey cry, she admits that she killed Archie.
 Stacey goes missing but Max finds her, and after an emotional confrontation, he takes her home and they agree not to tell anyone about Archie's murder.